huawei-noah/xingtian/docs/install.md

 pip3 install -e .
 ```

-> Note: XingTian only tested a lot in Tensorflow 1.15.
+> Note: XingTian only tested  with Tensorflow 1.15.0 & 2.3.1.
 Other versions may have unknown problems.
 Please let us know if there are any problems.